Delta SkyMiles® Gold American Express Card Review

 Delta SkyMiles® Gold vs. Chase Sapphire Preferred®

-Though the 60,000 points you receive for spending $4,000 in the first three months with Chase Sapphire Preferred® Card are a nice perk, the spending threshold is more than what the Delta SkyMiles® Gold American Express Card requires.
-Even with the high spending requirement, 60,000 points is a still a great bonus and it's worth as much as $750 in travel when redeemed through Chase Ultimate Rewards®.
+Though the 80,000 points you receive for spending $4,000 in the first three months with Chase Sapphire Preferred® Card are a nice perk, the spending threshold is more than what the Delta SkyMiles® Gold American Express Card requires.
+Even with the high spending requirement, 80,000 points is a still a great bonus and it's worth as much as $1,000 in travel when redeemed through Chase Ultimate Rewards®.
+Plus, new Sapphire Preferred® cardholders can earn up to $50 in statement credit toward grocery store purchases within the first year of account opening.

-Plus, Chase Sapphire Preferred® Card cardholders earn two times the points on all their restaurant and travel purchases, in addition to one point on all other purchases, so your spending habits might mean you're able to earn points more quickly with the Chase card.
-Better yet, points are worth 25% more when redeemed for travel through Chase Ultimate Rewards®, so there's potential to strech your rewards really far.
+Plus, Chase Sapphire Preferred® Card cardholders earn two times the points on dining and travel purchases, in addition to one point on all other purchases, so your spending habits might mean you're able to earn points more quickly with the Chase card.
+Better yet, points are worth 25% more when redeemed for travel through Chase Ultimate Rewards®, so there's potential to stretch your rewards really far.

 Furthermore, Chase Sapphire Preferred® Card points can be redeemed through a number of different airlines, providing its users with more scheduling flexibility than Delta SkyMiles® Gold American Express Card cardholders enjoy.
 The difference here really comes down to the difference between a more general travel rewards card and a branded option.
 If you want to keep things flexible the Chase Sapphire Preferred® Card might be a great fit for you, but if your loyalty is with Delta, a SkyMiles® card may be the better fit.